 Instructions

-- Heat 2 tablespoons oil (I use avocado, but any kind is fine!) in a large dutch oven or stock pot over medium heat.
+- Heat 2 tablespoons oil (I use avocado, but any kind is fine!) in a large dutch oven (or any large pot) over medium heat.
 When oil is hot, add 1 large diced onion.
 Saute for a few minutes, until onions soften and start to turn translucent.

 - Add 2 diced bell peppers, 1 diced poblano pepper, 1 diced jalapeno pepper and 6 minced garlic cloves.
 Saute for 5-7 minutes, until peppers soften and everything starts to turn a light brown.